Mieczysław Norwid-Neugebauer

 Mieczysław Norwid-Neugebauer (15 February 1884 in Rzejowice, near Radomsko – 18 October 1954 in Toronto) was a minister in the interwar Polish government, and a lieutenant general in the Polish Army.

 Life

-He moved to Galicia in 1906, where he attended Lviv Polytechnic.
+He moved to Galicia in 1906, where he attended Lwów Polytechnic.
 Before World War I, Norwid-Neugebauer was a member of various Polish patriotic organizations.
 From 1914 to 1917, he was an officer in the Polish Legions.
 He commanded the 6th Infantry Regiment, and even temporarily the 3rd Brigade.